 Divorce is a process.
-Like any process, it has a beginning, a middle, the end and life after that.
+Like any process, it has a beginning, a middle, an end, and life after that.
 Working with an experienced divorce professional makes all the difference in receiving guidance through the process.
-Research your professional divorce mediator, collaborative attorney or litigation attorney before you meet them in person.
+Research your professional divorce mediator, collaborative attorney, or litigation attorney before you meet them in person.

 Thanks are to the “online” Gods for this one.
 Do not go on referrals alone.
 Do your research.
 Read the Google reviews, the website reviews, the AVVO reviews.
 Read it all.
 Then select 2-3 professionals and meet with them face to face.

 - Do not use a mediator who does not practice full time or who does mediations in the evening and full-time therapy during the day.

 - Do not use a divorce attorney who does one divorce per month and mostly real-estate or wills.